oat-sa/qti-sdk/README.md

 An IMS QTI (Question &amp; Test Interoperability) Software Development Kit for PHP 5.3 and higher supporting a wide range of features described by the [IMS QTI specification family](http://www.imsglobal.org/question).

-__This implementation of QTI is a beta software.
-The API might change at any time while the code is under constant enhancement.
+__This implementation of QTI is under constant enhancement.
+The API of the master branch might change at any time.
 See tag 0.9.1 for a stable version.__

 ## Features